apnadkarni/blt/man/picture.rst

       is "white".

     **-data** *varName*
-      Sets the TCL variable with the binary BMP data. *VarName* is the name of a global TCL variable.
+      Specifies the name of TCL variable to be set with the binary BMP data. *VarName* is the name of a global TCL variable.
 It will contain a byte array object.

     **-file** *fileName*
       Write the BMP output to the file *fileName*.